apernet/iptables-mod-randmap/README.md

 > **Warning**
 >
 > This is still an experimental & in-development project.
-> It is not fully tested and seems to cause a kernel panic.
+> It is not fully tested and may cause kernel panic.

-An `iptables-extensions(8)` that added a `RANDMAP` target for stateless addresses / port randomization.
+An `iptables-extensions(8)` that adds a `RANDMAP` target for stateless addresses / port randomization.

-Just provide a prefix and/or a port range, RANDMAP will randomly choose an address and/or a port for every IP packet, set them to the IP packet, and fix the checksum, that's all.
+Just provide a prefix and/or a port range, and RANDMAP will randomly choose a new address and/or a new port number for every IP packet.

-In fact, you can also set a /128 as prefix and 80:80 as port range, which let you set those attributes in the IP packet freely.
+You can also set a /128 as prefix and a single port number as the port range to convert randomized IP headers back.

-RANDMAP is stateless, it is not designed to be a NAT or pass any conntrack-based firewall.
+RANDMAP is stateless.
+It is not designed to traverse NAT or stateful firewall.

 ## Build & Install